forseti-security/forseti-security/_docs/_latest/configure/scanner/descriptions.md

 [`cloudsql_rules.yaml`](https://github.com/GoogleCloudPlatform/forseti-security/blob/master/rules/cloudsql_rules.yaml)
 rule file.

+## Config Validator scanner

+The Config Validator scanner uses the [Forseti Config Validator](https://github.com/forseti-security/config-validator) service to evaluate violations with policies written in Rego.
+With this scanner in place, users are now able to define customized policies easily without writing a new scanner.

+Read more about the Forseti Config Validator efforts [here]().

+Learn more about how to define customized policies for the Config Validator [here]().

 ## Enabled APIs scanner

 The Enabled APIs scanner detects if a project has appropriate APIs enabled.
 It